ryantate/clucille/README.md

-users, this means you need to make sure field options are consistent when you pass multiple maps to `add` or when you use the same writer across multiple `add` operations by passing a writer instead of an index (see "Optimizing writes and reads" section above).
+users, this means you need to make sure field options are consistent when you pass multiple maps to `add` or when you use the same writer across multiple `add` operations by passing a writer instead of an index (see "[Optimizing writes and reads](#optimizing-writes-and-reads)" section above).

 Default search field
 --------------------

+The `search` function must select a default field to run queries against.
+For example, while the search "name:bob" is clearly run against the `:name` field, what about the search "bob"?
+This would be run against the default field.
-A field called `:_content` is stored in the index for each map.
-This provides a default field to run all searches against.

-By default, `:_content` contains all of the map's values, excluding those for fields with `{:stored false}` in the map's metadata.
+Normally, clucille will handle this behind the scenes on your behalf.
+It will automatically store a field called `:_content` in the index for each map when you call `add`.
+This field will contain all of the map's values, excluding those for fields with `{:stored false}` in the map's metadata.
+Then when you call `search`, it will automatically set `:_content` as the default field.

-Anytime you call the search function without providing a default search field, `:_content` is used.
-This behavior can be disabled by rebinding `*content*` to false.
-You must then specify the default search field with every search invocation.
+There are two things you can do to alter this behavior.

+  1. You can opt out of having `:_content` created on your behalf and selected as the default search field.
+To do this, rebind `*content` to `false`.
+You must then, when calling `search`, specify the default search field, like so: `(clucy/search index "bob" 10 :default-field :body)`.

-The `:_content` field is stored and indexed in the same default way as other fields.
-Metadata can set options on `:_content` just like any other field.
+  2. You can keep having the `:_content` field used and generated for you, but alter what other fields are included in it and/or how it is stored and indexed.
+You can use metadata to set options on `:_content` just like any other field.
+But `:_content` has an extra

-But `:_content` has an extra metadata option: `:included`.
+  option: `:included`.
 The value of this option should be a set containing keys of fields that should go into `:_content`.
 This overrides the default selection criterion noted above (fields that are stored).